awoie/vp-token-spec/README.md

 }
 ```

+Note: [DIF Presentation Exchange](https://identity.foundation/presentation-exchange/) can also be sed to request W3C Verifiable Credentials Objects.
+Interoperability with `claims` parameter based requests is being discussed.

 ### Requesting Verifiable Credentials

 A Verifiable Credential embedded in an ID Token is requested by adding a element `vc_jwt` or `vc_ldp` to the `id_token` top level element of the `claims` parameter.
 This element must contain a `credential_types` sub element as defined above.